Niteshballa/OpenweatherAPI/README.md

 # OpenweatherAPI
-Simple python program ffo Weather prediction using OpenweatherAPI.
+Simple python program for Weather prediction using OpenweatherAPI.

 # Input